 Tinos has incredible villages, beautiful beaches and beautiful hiking trails.
 So, let’s break down all these!

 #Visit the Panagia Evangelistria (Megalochari)

-Panagia Tinos, one of the most important sights of religious interest in Greece, but also around the world.
+Panagia Tinos, is one of the most important sights of religious interest in Greece, but also around the world.

 Every summer, it is an attraction for thousands of tourists, religious or not, who visit it just to admire the Holy Temple of Megalohari and of course its famous icon.

-The church of Panagia Evangelistria is dedicated to the icon of Megalohari that was discovered there on January 30, 1823, after a vision of the nun Pelagia.
+The church of Panagia Evangelistria is dedicated to the icon of Megalohari which was discovered there on January 30, 1823, after a vision of the nun Pelagia.
 In fact, it was built exactly at the spot where it was located by the excavators.
 Its discovery coincided with the founding of the Greek state and was considered a good omen by the entire free country.

 #Visit some of the most beautiful villages in Cyclades